sdasda7777/ScheduleBlock/README.md

 #### 1.1.2 (upcoming)
 - Moved settings to popup, since the top bar was getting crowded
 - Moved editing records to popup, since the main table was getting really crowded
-- Added nice icons by Lorc (Cog) and Delapouite (Pencil), see above for more details.
+- Added nice icons by Lorc (Cog) and Delapouite (Pencil), see section above for more details.
-- Made ACL check frequency customizable on the options page
+- Made ACL check frequency customizable in the options menu
-- Add option for entering timeouts (TODO: implement the actual logic)
+- Added option for entering timeouts (TODO: implement the actual logic)

 #### 1.1.1
 - Shortened code for generating table by using more loops